dnoesgaard/ssg-bid/content/01-Calls/01-Africa-2017/04-small-grants/en.md

 1. Alignment of the project with BID objectives and priorities.
 2. Alignment of the project with clearly stated needs for biodiversity information and capacity development within the proposal.
-3. The project’s complementary contributions to regional data needs, including those stated in the [Africa Rising declaration and action plan](http://www.gbif.org/sites/default/files/gbif_event/files/AfricaRising-Declaration-EN.pdf).
+3. The project’s complementary contributions to regional data needs.
 4. Demonstrated success and past experience delivering similar projects.
 5. Likelihood that the project will provide examples of best practice in the application of biodiversity information in decision-making.
 6. Quantity, quality and relevance of the biodiversity data proposed for mobilization, with preference given to projects that mobilize biodiversity data relating to protected areas, threatened species and invasive alien species.